Archive for March 9th, 2008

 Voice of Russia World Service

-Patriarch Aleksei II Named “Russian of the Year for 2007”
+Patriarch Aleksei Named “Russian of the Year for 2007”

 alex1.jpg

-Today, Patriarch Aleksei II of Moscow and all Russia was named “Russian of the Year for 2007”.
+Today, Patriarch Aleksei Rediger of Moscow and all the Russias was named “Russian of the Year for 2007”.
 He won the prize for his significant personal contribution to the healing of the long-standing historical division between the Moscow Patriarchate and the ROCOR, thereby restoring the unity of the Russian Church.
 He is also being honoured for his work in the spiritual revival of Russia.
-The award is given by the Expert Council of the national programme “Russian of the Year”.
-Earlier prize-winners were world-famous violinist and conductor Vladimir Spivakov, “paediatrician of the world” Leonid Roshal, and scientific researcher Artur Chilingarov.
+The Expert Council of the national programme “Russian of the Year” gives the award.
+Earlier prize-winners were the world-famous violinist and conductor Vladimir Spivakov, “paediatrician of the world” Dr Leonid Roshal, and scientific researcher and Arctic explorer Artur Chilingarov.

 6 March 2008